 Just like not all physicians make caring clinicians, not all technologists fulfill their obligations to the patient.
-And, unfortunately, at some point in your career, you will likely encounter one of these members of the medical team.
-Perhaps, the negligent technologist always leaves at 4:00 PM regardless of whether she is evaluating a patient for a STAT study like a pelvic ultrasound for a ruptured ectopic.
-Or, maybe, he sees an MRI sequence with a lot of artifacts and decides to do nothing about it.
-One of these situations will likely occur, whether as a resident or attending.
+And unfortunately, at some point in your career, you will likely encounter one of these medical team members.
+Perhaps, the negligent technologist always leaves at 4:00 PM regardless of whether they are evaluating a patient for a STAT study, like a pelvic ultrasound for a ruptured ectopic.
+Or, maybe, they see an MRI sequence with many artifacts and decide to do nothing about it.
+One of these situations will likely occur as a resident or attending.
 Therefore, it is essential to know what to do.
-To clarify the rules of the road, I am going to divide the blog into the four strategies outlined below.
+To clarify the rules of the road, I will divide the blog into the four strategies outlined below.

 Don’t Beat Around The Bush (Be Direct)

 Open communication is one of the essential ingredients to prevent recurrent episodes of negligence.
 If you discover an issue, why wait to address it when it is no longer fresh in anyone’s mind?
 Maybe, the tech was not passive-aggressive when he made the error in judgment.
 Instead, perhaps, he did not realize that neglecting to correct the MAs for body weight would cause a problem with the film.
 You must talk directly with him to find out.
 Sometimes confronting the issue head solves the problem permanently.
 Of course, that does not always happen, which brings us to the next heading!